 It’s common to worry that the reaction may cause embarrassment, or worse.
 In my experience, emotional releases with flower remedies come at a time and place in which it’s safe for them to release.
 An example is a lady who attended a Bach flower class I taught some years back.
 She was a city bus driver, and was a little concerned that, if she had a reaction, she might blow up at some of her passengers.
 (Apparently this was an inclination she had to control on a daily basis!)
 When I saw her the following week, she told me that she did indeed have a reaction and it did indeed wait until she was in a safe and private situation - at home with her family.

 I believe that our subconscious, or sense of self-preservation, takes over when it comes to when and how emotional releases will happen.
-I have yet to know anyone who had some sort of reaction that caused a break in a healthy relationship, or that got them fired, arrested, or anything truly dreadful.
+I have yet to know anyone who had any kind of dreadful release.

 So, while it’s important not to stress over a potential reaction, I do suggest you plan ahead, prepare to be kind and forgiving with yourself, and if possible, tell people close to you.
 If you’re aware of having buried emotions, or some resentment or tension built up over the years, start the essences two or three days before the weekend or some other time when you can have a little privacy, or when you're not overly pressured to “put on a good face”.